 If you are considering open or robotic urologic surgery with your regular urologist, for your piece of mind, get a second opinion from the most experienced team in the region.

-Please consult your urologist at TUCC, call 303.825.TUCC (8822) or click here to request additional information on the robotic surgeries performed by TUCC surgeons.
+Please consult your urologist at TUCC, call 303.825.TUCC (8822) or request additional information on the robotic surgeries performed by TUCC surgeons.

 TUCC performs more robotic surgeries for urologic conditions than any other medical group in the region.
-Learn more about our robotic prostate cancer surgery expertise from Kelsey Canady, a prostate cancer survivor and TUCC patient featured in the video above.
+Learn more about our robotic prostate cancer surgery expertise from TUCC physician Dr. Mark Jones in the video above.